hieptl/netflix-clone/README.md

 }
 ```

-- Step 17: Update "fetchMovies" function to put data to the state.
+- Step 17: Update the "fetchMovies" function to put data to the state.

 ```js
 const fetchMovies = (movieType) => {